Drug Lab Class Action

 Submit Your Case Information

-If you were convicted of a drug charge and believe you were affected by either of the drug lab scandals, or if you’ve received a letter from the Massachusetts Supreme Judicial Court notifying you that your conviction has been dismissed, use this form to submit information concerning your case and to be notified of any updates in the class action lawsuit.
+If you were convicted of a drug charge and believe you were affected by either of the drug lab scandals, or if you’ve received a letter from the Massachusetts Supreme Judicial Court notifying you that your conviction has been dismissed, click this link to submit information concerning your case and to be notified of any updates in the class action lawsuit.

 You may also call Attorney Luke Ryan at (413) 586-4800.
 Please note that due to call volume, you will likely be instructed to leave him a voicemail message.
 He will return your call, though it may take a few weeks.